-The subnational heterogeneity in the severity of the pandemic –measured by the excess mortality p-scores– suggests that the association between Covid-19 and fertility could vary in magnitude across space and over time.
-As seen in Figure 2 the timing and intensity of the pandemic were not the same in Brazil and Colombia.
-In the former country, excess mortality was already positive by the second trimester of 2020 in at least 18 of the 26 subnational areas.
-Indeed, in the state of Amazonas, the observed mortality in Apr-Jun 2020 was close to twice the expected mortality (p-score near 100%).
-In contrast, by the same trimester, excess mortality in Colombia was only large and positive in four out of the 32 departments, with a maximum of 75% in Atlantico.
-Notably, high p-scores were first observed in relatively small subnational areas, population-wise.
+The subnational heterogeneity in the severity of the pandemic, as measured by the excess mortality p-scores, suggests that the association between the Covid-19 pandemic and fertility varied in magnitude across space and over time.
+As Figure 2 shows, the timing and the intensity of the pandemic were not the same in Brazil and Colombia.
+In Brazil, excess mortality was already positive by the second trimester of 2020 in at least 18 of the 26 subnational areas.
+Indeed, in the state of Amazonas, the observed mortality in April-June 2020 was close to twice the expected level (p-score near 100%).
+In contrast, by the same trimester, excess mortality in Colombia was high and positive in only four out of the 32 departments, with a maximum of 75% in Atlantico.
+Notably, high p-scores were first observed in subnational areas with relatively small populations.

 *** Figure 2 ***

-According to Figure 2, as the pandemic evolved, excess mortality in Colombia increased and stayed higher than in Brazil during the last two trimesters of 2020.
-This relationship reversed in the first trimester of 2021 when p-scores were positive in all Brazilian subnational areas with a median p-score of 40%.
-Excess mortality from April 2021 onwards remained high in Colombia and decreased in Brazil, further highlighting the changing nature of the pandemic.
-Figure 2 also reveals substantial within-country heterogeneity (y-axis range) and that relatively small population-wise subnational units, typically located within countries’ borders, suffer the most mortality excess.
-The changing of the top-two subnational units according to excess mortality speaks to the within-countries spatial dynamics.
+Figure 2 indicates that as the pandemic evolved, excess mortality in Colombia increased and stayed higher than excess mortality in Brazil during the last two trimesters of 2020.
+This relationship reversed in the first trimester of 2021, when p-scores were positive in all Brazilian subnational areas with a median p-score of 40%.
+Excess mortality from April 2021 onward remained high in Colombia and decreased in Brazil, which further highlights the changing nature of the pandemic.
+Figure 2 also reveals that there was substantial within-country heterogeneity (y-axis range), and that subnational units with relatively small populations had the highest levels of mortality excess.
+The changes in the two subnational units with the highest excess mortality levels are indicative of the spatial dynamics within the countries.

-Figure 3 displays the scatter plot of subnational current excess mortality (x-axis) and the total number of registered births relative to baseline births by trimester (y-axis).
-The top panels correspond to Brazil and the bottom panels to Colombia.
-Both measures are on a logarithmic scale and the axes are labeled according to the percentage difference to favor readability.
-Each data point represents a combination of mothers’ age (colors) and years of schooling groups (panels), subnational area, and trimester (from April-June 2020 to July-September 2021).
-The size of the points is proportional to the population of the subnational area in 2020, and robust local regression lines (lowess) are included for each age group and the pooled data (overall).
+Figure 3 displays the scatter plot of subnational current excess mortality (x-axis) and the total number of registered births relative to the baseline births by trimester (y-axis).
+The top panels correspond to Brazil and the bottom panels correspond to Colombia.
+Both measures are on a logarithmic scale, and the axes are labeled according to the percentage difference to improve readability.
+Each data point represents a combination of the maternal age (colors) and years of schooling groups (panels), the subnational area, and the trimester (from April-June 2020 to July-September 2021).
+The size of each point is proportional to the population of the subnational area in 2020, and robust local regression lines (lowess) are included for each age group and the pooled data (overall).

-Differences in the association between excess mortality and fertility by years of schooling groups are consistent with our expectations: The association between the severity of the pandemic and the rbc is contingent on women’s socioeconomic conditions, proxied by years of schooling groups.
-Hence, the main result in Figure 3 is that the higher the years of schooling, the less heterogeneous, weaker, and more uniformly patterned (flat) the relationship between excess mortality and the rbc is.
-The panels for women with 0 to 3 y.s. display the largest heterogeneity of all along the y-axis.
-Moreover, in Brazil, the log-scaled rbc among women 10 to 29 years old is above zero, meaning that fertility was higher than expected among younger women.
-Notably, the slope of the lowess lines is more positive for the first age group (10-19) compared to the others, meaning that higher excess mortality is associated with higher fertility, particularly among young women with fewer years of schooling: two sociodemographic characteristics that are typically associated with disadvantaged living conditions.
+The differences displayed in the association between excess mortality and fertility by years of schooling groups are consistent with our expectations: the association between the severity of the pandemic and the rbc was contingent on women’s socioeconomic conditions, proxied by the years of schooling groups.
+Hence, the main result shown in Figure 3 is that the higher the years of schooling, the less heterogeneous, the weaker, and the more uniformly patterned (flat) the relationship between excess mortality and the rbc was.
+The panels for women with zero to three y.s. display the greatest heterogeneity of all the panels along the y-axis.
+Moreover, in Brazil, the log-scaled rbc among women aged 10 to 29 was above zero, which means that fertility was higher than expected among younger women.
+Notably, the slope of the lowess lines is more positive for the first age group (10-19) than for the other ages groups, which means that higher excess mortality was associated with higher fertility, particularly among young women with fewer years of schooling; i.e., among women with two sociodemographic characteristics that are typically associated with having disadvantaged living conditions.